 If you meet the eligibility conditions for Income Support and income-related Employment and Support Allowance you should consider carefully which benefit you would be better off claiming.

 If you are in a situation where you can choose between benefits we strongly advise you to seek further advice from a recognised adviser to work out which benefit you would be better off claiming.

 Rates of Employment and Support Allowance and Income Support

-However, if you claim Employment and Support Allowance you do not qualify for a disability premium, as this premium is replaced by additional components payable in ‘main phase’ Employment and Support Allowance.
-This means that, in some cases, you may be temporarily better off claiming Income Support while you or your partner is in the Employment and Support Allowance assessment phase but be better off claiming Employment and Support Allowance once that person moves onto main phase.
-In particular, if you claim main-phase Employment and Support Allowance and receive the support component you qualify for an enhanced disability premium even if you are not claiming Disability Living Allowance higher rate care component.
+However, if you claim Employment and Support Allowance you do not qualify for a disability premium, as this premium is replaced by an additional component payable in ‘main phase’ Employment and Support Allowance.
+This means that, in some cases, you may be temporarily better off claiming Income Support while you or your partner are in the Employment and Support Allowance assessment phase but be better off claiming Employment and Support Allowance once that person moves onto main phase, if they are put in the support group.
+If you claim main-phase Employment and Support Allowance and receive the support component you qualify for an enhanced disability premium even if you are not claiming Disability Living Allowance higher rate care component.